ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

    * - Platform
      - Data Location
-   * - Hera
-     - /scratch2/NAGAPE/epic/UFS_Land-DA_v2.1/inputs
    * - Hercules & Orion
-     - /work/noaa/epic/UFS_Land-DA_v2.1/inputs
+     - /work/noaa/epic/UFS_Land-DA_v3.0/inputs
    * - Gaea-C6
+     - /gpfs/f6/bil-fire8/world-shared/UFS_Land-DA_v3.0/inputs
+   * - Ursa
-     - /gpfs/f6/bil-fire8/world-shared/UFS_Land-DA_v2.1/inputs
+     - /scratch3/NAGAPE/epic/UFS_Land-DA_v3.0/inputs

-Users who have difficulty accessing the data on Hera, Orion, Hercules, or Gaea-C6 may download it according to the instructions in :numref:`Section %s <GetDataC>`.
+Users who have difficulty accessing the data on Ursa, Orion, Hercules, or Gaea-C6 may download it according to the instructions in :numref:`Section %s <GetDataC>`.
 Its subdirectories are soft-linked to the ``land-DA_workflow/fix`` directory by the build script (``sorc/app_build.sh``); when downloading new data, it should be placed in or linked to the ``fix`` directory.

 .. _generate-wflow: